This page details the Player Settings specific to iOS. A description of the general Player Settings can be found here.

-You can choose your Mono API compatibility level for all targets.
-Sometimes a 3rd party .net dll will use things that are outside of the .NET compatibility level that you would like to use.
-To understand what is going on in such cases, and how to best fix it, get “Reflector” on Windows.
+You can choose your mono api compatibility level for all targets except the webplayer.
+Sometimes a 3rd party .net dll will use things that are outside of the .net compatibility level that you would like to use.
+In order to understand what is going on in such cases, and how to best fix it, get “Reflector” on windows.

 The Bundle Identifier string must match the provisioning profile of the game you are building.
 The basic structure of the identifier is com.CompanyName.GameName.
 This structure may vary internationally based on where you live, so always default to the string provided to you by Apple for your Developer Account.
 Your GameName is set up in your provisioning certificates, that are manageable from the Apple iPhone Developer Center website.
 Please refer to the Apple iPhone Developer Center website for more information on how this is performed.

 Most games don’t use all necessary dlls.
-With the Strip Engine Code option enabled, you can strip out unused parts to reduce the size of the built player on iOS devices.
+With this option, you can strip out unused parts to reduce the size of the built player on iOS devices.
 If your game is using classes that would normally be stripped out by the option you currently have selected, you’ll be presented with a Debug message when you make a build.

 The C++ code generated by the IL2CPP scripting backend can be updated incrementally, allowing incremental C++ build systems to compile only the changes source files.
 This can significantly lower iteration times with the IL2CPP scripting backend.

 To use incremental builds, choose the “Append” option after selecting “Build” from the “Build Settings” dialog.
 The “Replace” option will perform a clean build.